 Technical operations manager and cybersecurity enthusiast, Manish Shivanandhan, shares his insights about the current cybersecurity landscape and how to ensure operational readiness against emerging cyber threats to your business.

 Recent cyberattacks on organisations have highlighted the ever-increasing need for robust cyber procedures and vigilant cybersecurity measures.
 In a striking incident, the European Investment Bank (EIB) experienced a cyberattack that disrupted the availability of its websites.
 This attack, potentially related to ongoing geopolitical tensions, serves as a wake-up call for Chief Information Security Officers (CISOs) to reinforce their cybersecurity strategies.

 In this blog post, we will delve into the details of the incident, explore the underlying reasons, and provide valuable insights on strengthening cyber procedures to withstand cyberattacks.

 The EIB cyberattack

 The EIB, a prominent financial institution, found its websites, eib.org and eif.org, impacted by a cyberattack.
-This attack occurred shortly after Killnet announced its intention to target Western financial organizations.
+This attack occurred shortly after Killnet announced its intention to target Western financial organisations.

-The increasing utilization of cyber warfare in the Russian invasion underscores the critical need for organizations to fortify their cyber defenses.
+The increasing utilisation of cyber warfare in the Russian invasion underscores the critical need for organisations to fortify their cyber defences.